16 Father's Day Crafts That the Kids Can Make for Dad

-The days of pasta necklaces and grade-school drawings may seem trite, but these keepsakes are treasured, nonetheless.
+Creating pasta necklaces and grade-school drawings in honor of a holiday may seem trite, but these keepsakes are nonetheless treasured by parents everywhere.
 Any Dad will tell you this: The best Father's Day gifts are those that are handmade, especially when they're made by the special little people who made him a parent in the first place.

 Not only will Dad love these gifted crafts, but your kids can jumpstart their creativity while having a blast making them.
 Whether you gift-wrap and present your kids' crafts with his day of activities or celebrate him by making these crafts together as a family, this year will surely be a special occasion to remember.

 This can be a family project: Commemorate those summer vacations spent together by gathering maps, mementos, and more from your favorite getaways, then compiling everything into a bound book for Dad to browse through when he's feeling sentimental.
 To make this craft, start by cutting the map to fit, and glue it in place along edges.
 For the frame, cut a rectangle larger than the photo, and cut slits into the corners.
 Next, prep the envelope by unfolding an existing envelope; trace around it on a double-sided map.
 Continue by cutting out, and then fold and glue it to match the original.
 Lastly, cut a small rectangle (ours are one-by-two inches) for the photo corner.
 Fold the edges to the center to create a triangle and glue the seam side to the page.

 Kids will have fun making this form of rock art: découpaged rocks to be used on Dad's desk as paper weights.
 The best part of this craft?
 They can help the whole family reminisce on cherished memories.
 Help the kids print family snapshots onto thin rice paper, then let them layer onto the stones of their choice.
 Printing the images onto thin rice paper lets the texture of the rock come through, so the image appears painted-on.